cnjinhao/pipashan/README.md

 ### Consensus Factory

 The consensus factory is assigned to the pipashan node for creating the consensus instance.
-The key task of consensus factory is to define a adapter.
+The key task of consensus factory is to define an adapter.

 ```C++
 class consensus_factory : public pipashan::paxos_factory_interface